GeoKnow/OSMRec/README.md

  * You can train a model by the editing history of a specific user, by area or by history, providing the additional info.
  * Click Accept and Train Model button to start the training process.

+Alternatively, you can use the already produced SVM models from the SVMModels folder.
+The folder contains models for several cities of the world.
+After you download the compressed file for your preferred city, simply extract the "OSMRec_models" folder in the same folder of the OSM file you are going to edit with JOSM.
+Now you are ready to get recommendations from OSMRec without having to train a model!

 #### Recommending
 For the category recommendation process on newly inserted spatial entities, click the "Add Recommendation" button from the initial toggle box.
 The system loads the appropriate recommendation SVM model  and a top-10 list of recommended categories appear.